Co-curricular Activities, Programs, and Services

 The Graduate Student Organization (GSO) is the chartered student organization whose membership includes all classified graduate students except professional degree candidates from the Schools of Law and Medicine.
 The GSO Assembly includes student representatives from each graduate field of study.

 GSO airs views on policies affecting graduate students, advises the dean of the Graduate Division, recommends graduate student representatives for service on campus-wide committees, administers funds providing travel monies and temporary loans, and initiates and maintains co-curricular programs relevant to graduate students.

 Student Activity and Program Fee Board

-The Student Activity and Program Fee Board (SAPFB) is an eleven-member board composed of students, faculty, and staff members that makes recommendations to the Manoa Vice Chancellor for Students regarding the allocation of the student activity and program fee.
+The Student Activity and Program Fee Board (SAPFB) is an eleven-member board, composed of students and faculty and staff members that makes recommendations to the vice president for student affairs regarding the allocation of the student activity and program fee.
 This fee supports a variety of co-curricular activities, programs, and services.
 SAPFB solicits and reviews requests for funding from campus organizations, departments, and programs that are not funded by other chartered organizations.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.

 |Catalog Coordinator, Colleges of Arts and Sciences and Student Academic Services, 2600 Campus Road, QLC 102, Honolulu, HI 96822 :: Web Design by Christine Galiza ::|